Gartner Identifies the Top 8 Supply Chain Technology Trends in 2019

 AI

-in supply chain seeks to augment human performance.
+technology in supply chain seeks to augment human performance.

 Through self-learning and natural language, AI capabilities can help